-Given the emphasis on culture, reflexivity and self-identity and experience as socially constructed within cultural praxis, autoethnography, as one methodology and way of doing narrative inquiry, has much to offer those interested in CSP.
-Further, researchers now have a variety of autoethnographic genres to choose from.
-This is important.
-Those who wish to do autoethnographic work for various purposes need to be specific about what kind of autoethnography, from the variety available, one is choosing to use and why they have decided to utilize it.
-In this regard we draw attention to a notion of reflexivity articulated earlier, which is that critical CSP researchers engage on a deep level with the underlying epistemology and research assumptions for (re)presentation of cultural identities.
-Doing so will allow one to be aware of why certain methodological choices concerning autoethnographic genres are made, and which one(s) can serve as useful tools to illuminate cultural identities.
-This is not to call for a stance that suggests one type is ‘better’ or ‘superior’ to another.
-Rather, for critical CSP research to expand and flourish through autoethnographic work, researchers need to be aware of the variety of types available, make informed decisions about which type to utilize, and, at least in this stage of the development of autoethnographies in sport psychology and CSP, articulate why they choose a certain one.
+Given the emphasis on culture, reflexivity and self-identity and experience as socially constructed within cultural praxis, autoethnography as one methodology and way of doing narrative inquiry clearly has much to offer those interested in centralizing, and extending, culture in CSP.
+Further, researchers now have a variety of autoethnographic genres to choose from to explore and communicate reflexivity in various forms, depending on their goals for understanding and highlighting cultural identities within the context of the research process, social justice and social change.
+As noted throughout this section, those who wish to do autoethnographic work for various purposes need to be specific about what kind of autoethnography chosen and why it is being utilized.
+In this regard we again draw attention to a notion of reflexivity articulated earlier, which is that critical CSP researchers engage on a deep level with the underlying epistemology, theoretical and research methodology assumptions for studying and ultimately) (re)presenting cultural identities.
+Reflexive epistemological engagement will allow one to be aware of why certain methodological choices concerning autoethnographic genres are made, and which one(s) can serve as useful tools to illuminate cultural identities in particular ways, with particular effects and/or impacts resulting.
+In making this point of epistemological, theoretical and methodological reflexivity we do not wish to suggest that that one type of autoethnography is better, superior or more useful than another.
+Rather, for critical CSP research grounded in cultural praxis to move forward and flourish ,through autoethnographic work, researchers need to be aware of the variety of types available, make informed decisions about which type to utilize, and articulate why they choose a certain one.
+Ultimately, for CSP researchers interested in aligning with, and extending, the cultural praxis tenets of a socially constructed self-identity and reflexivity, autoethnography is a promising methodological tool for capturing and revealing the complex interrelations between self-identities, experience, behaviour, physical activity, culture and society (McGannon, 2012).

 Discursive Psychology: Conversation Analysis and Critical Discourse Analysis